jeffreyyoung/poe-db-prototype/README.md

 - Use replicache as the source of truth for all synced data. (don't throttle or batch writes)
 - Do not reference any global variables in a mutator.
 Use rep.subscribeToScanEntries or rep.subscribe to react to changes.
 - If there is required initial state, have a mutator like `async maybeSetupState(tx, args) {   if (!await tx.has("someField")) { tx.set("someField", { started: true })}}
-- Use await rep.getClientId() to get a unique identifier for the current client
+- Use await rep.query(tx => tx.clientID) to get a unique identifier for the current client
 - When a client first loads the page, assign them a fun unique color and name.
 - Use rep.subscribeToScanEntries to update the UI with added, removed, and changed entries
 - Avoid rewriting entire html elements, instead update the contents of the element.